telerik/xamarin-forms-docs/installation-and-deployment/telerik-nuget-server.md

 https://nuget.telerik.com/nuget/Search()?$filter=IsAbsoluteLatestVersion&searchTerm=%27Xamarin%27&includePrerelease=true&$skip=0&$top=100&semVerLevel=2.0.0.

-After you enter your Telerik.com username and password, you should see an XML search result containing a list of all the Telerik.UI.for.Xamarin packages available with your license.
+After you enter your telerik.com `username` and `password`, you should see an XML search result containing a list of all the `Telerik.UI.for.Xamarin` packages available with your license.

+### Unable to Load the Service Index for Source

+The following error may occur if the nuget.telerik.com server is down.

+`Unable to load the service index for source https://nuget.telerik.com/v3/index.json`

+If you hit that error, make sure that the Telerik NuGet Feed is live at https://status.telerik.com/.

 ## See Also
 - [System Requirements]({%slug system-requirements%})